When do I qualify for Medicare?

 Part B is called Medical Insurance and typically refers to most coverages for outpatient medical needs.

 Part C is a Medicare program called Medicare Advantage.
 The Medicare Advantage program is health insurance offered by private insurance companies to take over your Medicare benefits.
-Please do not get confused, because Medicare Advantage Plans are often confused with a Medicare Supplement Plan.
+Please do not get confused, because Medicare Advantage Plans are often confused with Medicare Supplement Plans.

 Part D is the portion of Medicare that sets the rules for drug coverage.
 You can only buy Medicare Prescription Drug Plan coverage (Part D) through private insurance companies.
 However, those private insurance companies have to follow the rules set by Medicare’s Part D guidelines.

 Is Medicare Part D optional?

 Medicare‘s prescription drug coverage, known as Medicare Part D, is technically optional.
 However, if you do not purchase a prescription drug plan/Part D plan and later choose to enroll in one you will be assessed a monthly premium increase penalty, known as the Part D Late Enrollment Penalty (LEP), for the rest of your life.

 Additionally, if you do not enroll in a Part D drug plan when you are initially eligible, then you can only enroll in a drug plan later from October 15th thru December 7th during the period called the Annual Enrollment Period (AEP).
 And even though you sign up during this period (Annual Enrollment Period), your new drug plan would start on January 1st of the coming year.

 What is Medicare Supplement Insurance (Medigap)?